The Fall of the Pagoda

 The Fall of the Pagoda (雷峰塔 (雷峰塔, Léi Fēng Tǎ)) is a semi-autobiographical novel written by Eileen Chang.
 Originally written in English in 1963, it was published posthumously by Hong Kong University Press on 15 April 2010.
 Zhao Pihui translated it into Chinese.

 Language

-The novel was written originally by Eileen Chang in English rather than Chinese, although the author was Chinese.
-Its author Eileen Chang lived in Shanghai where she spent her childhood.
-So the translator translated it into Shanghai dialect which can depict their lives vividly.

-Before its publication, the executor of Eileen Chang's estate, Roland Soong, decided to show people The Fall of the Pagoda in bilingual, both English and Chinese.
+Chang wrote the novel in English, a departure from previous works written in Standard Chinese.
+Before its publication, the executor of Eileen Chang's estate, Roland Soong, decided to publish The Fall of the Pagoda as a bilingual work, in both English and Chinese.
+Its translator chose to translate the English novel into Shanghainese, Chang's native language and the vernacular of the Shanghai setting, so as to depict the characters' lives more vividly.

-According to the voluminous correspondence between Stephen Soong and Eileen Chang, the writer planned to translate it into Chinese but she was afraid that the story about a young girl's childhood cannot stimulate the reader's appetite.
-So the plan was terminated.
+According to the voluminous correspondence between Stephen Soong and Eileen Chang, the writer originally planned to translate the novel into Chinese, but was afraid a story about a young girl's childhood in Shanghai would not resonate with publishers; thus, the plan was terminated.